-The Kawasaki Kid is a superhero that has contracted Kawasaki disease, a rare and relatively unknown disease.
+The Kawasaki Kid is a superhero that has contracted Kawasaki disease, a relatively unknown disease.
 It has left him with two giant aneurysms in his coronary artery but has given him super-strength and super-courage.
 He has fire in his belly and spirit in his heart.
-This blog is an honest account, told by his mummy, of the highs and lows of living life with a life long and rare condition.
+This blog is an honest account, told by his mummy, of the highs and lows of living life with a life long condition.
 We are just trying to work out our new normal and hoping to raise awareness of this horrible disease.

 If you have a few moments I will tell you what has happened to our beautiful little boy.

-What started out as what we thought was another normal childhood disease led to our little boy spending four days in intensive care at the Royal Brompton and a further six days in St Mary’s hospital because of a rare disease that shares its name with a motorbike; Kawasaki disease.
+What started out as what we thought was another normal childhood disease led to our little boy spending four days in intensive care at the Royal Brompton and a further six days in St Mary’s hospital because of a not well known disease that shares its name with a motorbike; Kawasaki disease.
 If diagnosed early the damage is minor and children recover without any lasting complications.
-However, because this disease is so rare and not well known, if left untreated for a period of time or mis-diagnosed severe long lasting damage can be done, inflaming all the arteries as it makes its way to the heart.
+However, because this disease is so not well known, if left untreated for a period of time or mis-diagnosed severe long lasting damage can be done, inflaming all the arteries as it makes its way to the heart.
 In our poor little Stanley’s case it has resulted in him having two giant aneurysms in his coronary artery and will need life-long cardiac care.

 Kawasaki disease looks like any other childhood disease and often starts out what looks like fever.
 We were told three times by our GP that it was nothing to worry about and to come back if there was no improvement in 3 – 5 days.
 Even when we went to the local hospital they still were not sure of what was the matter with Stanley and we were discharged after spending six days on antibiotics as he was starting to improve.
 Kawasaki was mentioned a few times but the doctors were not convinced and we were discharged but asked to attend an appointment at the Royal Brompton the following week.
 Thank goodness we had this appointment.